 It reminded me of the guy at Stevens Pass that asked me how far I was going on the trail.
 I had replied ‘Mexico’ a little too curtly and thinking I was just being a jerk, he had walked off without saying another word.
 Well, I was telling the truth!
 Later, I heard his friend explaining things to him.
 Yeah, I can be a little too abrupt at times.

 As I continued on, the trail seemed very familiar to me, like I had hiked it before.
 It’s possible.
-I vaugly remember going hiking on several occasions during one of the many times I’ve been to Seattle.
+I vaguely remember going hiking on several occasions during one of the many times I visited Seattle.
 It could have been as much as 20 years ago that I was on this same section of trail, not even knowing it was the PCT.

 I didn’t think I could get too many miles in today but surprised myself by doing 22.
 I didn’t stop for lunch and hiked until 7 pm.
-I kind of had to just to get to a good water source…there were hardly any streams in this stretch, either.
-Finally there was an abandoned road with campsites and a spring 0.1 mile away (I know all these details from the Halfmile waypoints and app, all available for free on the internet).
+I kind of had to just to get to a good water source…there were hardly any streams in this stretch.
+Finally there was an abandoned road with campsites and a spring 0.1 mile away.

-There was one woman camped there, Goosebumps from nearby Winthrop, WA.
+There was one woman already camped at the site: Goosebumps from nearby Winthrop, WA.
 She was section hiking to Cascade Locks but having to go home early due to a family emergency.
-She kindly offered me some of her food but I am packed to capacity already.
+She kindly offered me her extra food but I had to refuse because I was already packed to capacity.